IDArnhem/hslab-rig-realsense/README.md

 I pushed a test that lists the available cameras and acquires a pointcloud from the last camera available.
 You can get it here [IDArnhem/hslab-RealSense](https://github.com/IDArnhem/hslab-RealSense), you will need the add-on above to compile it.
 Eventually the same workflow can be used for multiple cameras.

 ![pointcloud](assets/img/d435i-pointcloud-sketch.png)

+#### NDI streaming test with OBS Studio

+Doeke and I made a simple test using [OBS Studio](https://obsproject.com) with the [NDI plugin](https://github.com/Palakis/obs-ndi/releases/tag/4.7.1).
+We plugged our computers to the classroom ethernet and setup a stream with my computer as an NDI source and Doeke's as an NDI sink.
+OBS made the process supersimple and the video quality was quite impressive, there was only a few milliseconds lag for full frame HD video.
+We determined that this was the best way to go to acquire the buffers from the depth cameras.

+Another finding from this experiment is that **a single NDI stream at 60fps HD was taking up about 70Mbps of ethernet bandwith**.
+This means that a 100Mbps switch would struggle to take the peaks of 4 or 5 streams.
+Therefore a 1Gbps switch will be needed.

 ## Day 2